If you want to build a legion of loyal customers, you only have to do a few relatively straightforward things.

 How to Use NPS to Build a Customer Loyalty Program

 The marketing department’s loyalty programs can also benefit from the magic of NPS data.
-Just like personalizing rewards and offers to customers using purchase history or location and time of day, you can customise your marketing based on whether someone is a promoter, passive, or detractor.
+Just like personalizing rewards and offers to customers using purchase history or location and time of day, you can customize your marketing based on whether someone is a promoter, passive, or detractor.

 Loyal customers require less discounting than others, as they tend not to be price sensitive and will usually act without incentive.
 So for promoters, you might want to focus on surprise and delight rewards that don’t necessarily have a monetary value.
 Ideas like invitations to special events, presales, exclusive rewards, and personalized swag can be effective and won’t eat into your margin.
 Just make sure whatever you offer is relevant -- and valuable -- to your customers.